Sharpiro/tools/bitcoin/bitcoin_run/readme.md

 ### Encrypted disk (optional)

-You probably want to ensure that podman will save its data to an encryption portion of your disk.
+You probably want to ensure that podman will save its data to an encrypted portion of your disk.
 If your entire disk is encrypted, then you can skip this.

 The simplest way I've found to have podman create its data on a separate encrypted device is to use a symbolic link.